mirajulia/mirajulia.github.io/cmdline_course.md

 We started getting familiar with Regular Expressions, and how to use them in text processing with the `grep`command.
 We also learned about formatted text files such as csv and tsv files.

 This week things started getting more concrete.
 I had dabbled in processing text files in command-line before, so I was somewhat familiar with the concepts, but I definitely needed a refresher.
+I remember struggling with Regular Expressions in the past as well.
 The information about character encodings was really interesting, even though it took some time to wrap my head around it.

 ##### Week 4: Advanced Corpus Processing

 Following the basics of corpus processing, we learned to pipe simple commands together to complex command pipelines.
 We also learned the `sed` command, which has a lot of usages in corpus processing.
+Now, with pipelines, instead of just sorting the file in alphabetical order or counting the lines, we could for example create a word frecuency list or a lost of word n-grams.

+Building pipelines from simple commands and accomplishing more complex tasks was fun.
+At this point most of the basic commands were  starting to be in muscle memory and exiting text editors didn't require checking the cheatsheet.

+##### Week 5: Scripting and Configuration Files

+This week we took yet another step and started creating scripts instead of typing the commands out one by one.
+We also learned about environment variables and configuration files in Unix.

+This week was a lot of fun.
+We created our own .bashrc files to configure our own working environments.
+We were free to do what we wanted, which got me exploring the possibilities.
+I wanted to change the colors that directories and files were listed with when running the `ls` command.
+I quickly found out how to do it, but for some reason I couldn't change the ugly green color of directories.

+##### Week 6: Installing and Running Programs

+The theme of the week was installing programs, and we definitely did do some installations this week.
+The dependencies seemed to pile up on eachother, and one program needed another one, one thing needed a library I didn't have and so on.
+It felt very complicated compared to how installing programs on Windows works.
+I'm still not sure what happened.
+However I learned how to use `sudo` to temporarily become the root user in order to install programs, and how to look for software with `apt-get`.

+This week also included Python virtual environments and packages, and makefiles.
+It was good to learn Python virtual environments exist, but I feel it was a little bit disconnected to the rest of the course.
+When it comes to makefiles, I wish there was a "Makefiles for dummies" tutorial.
+I felt looking for information on them online was hard, as the examples seemed so different from the things we were working on.
+Still, I managed to complete the exercises and it felt really goood.

+##### Week 7: Version Control and the Final Project

+On the last week we learned about version control using Git, and managing the Git repositories in GitHub.
+We learned to add files in our local repository with `git add`, commit the changes with `git commit` and push the changes to the global repository on GitHub.
+We also learned to create and use branches for working on different features in the projects.

+I feel I grasped the basics of using Git, but it still seems a little tedious.
+It could be because the whole workflow is still very new to me, and it takes time because of that.
+I understand the usefulness of Git when there are many people working on the same project, but working alone it seems like a lot of extra work for nothing.
+I suppose if I had a big project it would be useful, but so far everything I've done has been quite simple.